snw35/kube-env-switch/README.md

 The `tests/end-to-end` directory contains a Dockerfile for a crashlooping container and associated deployment.
 This can be be used for a full end-to-end test, where it will:

  * Identify the annotated pods, and climb the resource tree to find their deployment.
- * Place a watcher on the deployoment's pods for the crashloop event.
+ * Place a watcher on the deployment’s pods for the crashloop event.
  * Trigger the watcher when a crashloop happens.
  * Switch the ENV varible `FIX_ME` from 0 to 1 in the deployment spec.